addy4/bloggit/README.md

 A web application for reading and writing blogs and thus, sharing your thoughts with public on any topic of your interest.

 #### Features
-- APIs for registration, login.
+- APIs for registration, login (Basic Authentication - Hashed passwords stored in DB)
 - User sessions.
-- Authentication via email in case password has been forgotten.
+- Password reset via email in case password has been forgotten.
 - Users can read blogs
 - Bloggers can post content once provided write permissions by admin (user has to drop a mail to admin for permission)